Geeksltd/MSharp.Docs/how-to/uiComposition/viewComponents.md

         }
 ```

-Now Msharp will generate all the necessary controllers and bindings without it needing to be explicitly added to a page in the UI.
-ViewComponent controllers are generated in Website>Views>Modules>Components.
+Now MSharp will generate all the necessary controllers and bindings without it needing to be explicitly added to a page in the UI.
+ViewComponent controllers are generated in Website > Views > Modules > Components.

 Now it can instead be invoked from a Layout page or from inside Markup.